cholushkin/script-utils/readme.md

 ScriptUtils package is helper library that contains the scripts used across the Unity projects.
 These are primarily Python and Windows batch (.cmd/.bat) files designed to automate and streamline development workflows.

 ## 📁 Structure
-Edit
-Helpers/
+UserProject/
+└─ScriptUtils/
   ├── Core/
   ├── Scripts/
   └── Config/

 ## 📂 Folder Descriptions

-Core/
+*Core/*
 Contains the core logic and implementation of helper utilities.
 These modules are not intended to be executed directly but are used as building blocks for scripts in the Scripts/ folder.

-Scripts/
+*Scripts/*
 Contains user-executable scripts.
 These typically serve as entry points and are composed by combining and calling logic from the Core/ directory.
 Each script solves a specific task like project setup, builds, cleaning temporary files, etc.

-Config/
+*Config/*
 Stores user- or machine-specific settings and environment variables.
 Useful for maintaining local configuration without affecting shared scripts.

+## Utilities

+- BackupUtil
+- PromptWithContextUtil
+- UdioUtil